impatient0/a-zero/README.md

 *   [ ] **v0.2:** Command-Line Backtester and Strategy Integration.
     *   [x] `a0-backtester`: Implement strategy loading and execution within the `BacktestEngine`.
     *   [x] `a0-strategy-rules-engine`: Build the engine to parse YAML-based strategies.
-    *   [ ] `a0-backtester-cli`: Build the command-line application to run backtests.
+    *   [x] `a0-backtester-cli`: Build the command-line application to run backtests.
 *   [ ] **v0.3:** Initial hooks and interfaces for sentiment analysis modules.
 *   [ ] **v0.4:** Integration with exchange Testnet APIs for paper trading.
 *   [ ] **v1.0:** A stable, production-ready framework for live spot trading.

 ## Getting Started

 The A-Zero framework is under active development.
-The first available tool is the `data-ingestor`.
+It currently provides two primary command-line tools: a data ingestor and a backtester.

 ### Downloading Historical Data